Bibliometrics for collaboration works: Summary and conclusions

+Incidentally, given the relatively common use of the $h$ index, despite its well known correlation with the number of citations, we also predicted and evaluated the scaling with the number of authors of the $h$ index, $ h \propto N_{\rm aut}^{0.5-0.6}$.
+Furthermore, we defined a modified $h$ index (see eq.\eq{hf}) that roughly does not scale with the number of authors.
+We confronted our result with different modified $h$ indices proposed in the literature, which did not solve the issue of dependence on the number of authors.

-So far we studied the means of distributions.
-To conclude, we extend the discussion to the full distributions, or at least to their variances.
-The right panel of fig.\fig{NcolNaut} shows the distributions of individual citations received by all papers in our database, splitting them according to their number of authors.
-We again see that papers with more authors are more cited.
+Our results apply to mean (or median) quantities.
+Before concluding, a comment on the full distributions, or at least on their variances is in order.
+In the right panel of Figure\fig{NcolNaut} we show the distributions of individual citations received by all papers in our database, splitting them according to their number of authors.
+We see that, as already suggested in the literature, papers with more authors are more cited.
 We also see that distributions have large variabilities: the distributions are approximatively log-normal with log-scale means that scale as $\langle N_{\rm cit}\rangle \propto {N_{\rm aut}^{0.5}} $ and with log-scale widths that remain approximatively constant.
 This behaviour is obtained from our initial theoretical considerations adding one extra assumption: that collaborations tend to equalise the total amount of skill within each competence, such that the distribution in $N_{\rm cit}$ of a collaboration is simply obtained rescaling the distribution of single-author papers.
 The bibliometric output of collaborations formed as random groups of authors would instead show larger variabilities.